vorozhko/site-reliability-engineer-guide/README.md

 - [ ] Programming Pearls Bentley, Jon L.
 - [ ] The Practice Of Cloud System Administration: Designing and Operating Large Distributed Systems
 - [ ] Web Operations - Keeping the Data On Time
-- [ ] Systems Performance: Enterprise and the Cloud

 ## Research papers